 Her brother started to tear up.
 "Y-You don't like me, sis?"

 She leered at him from the corner of her eye.
 "I liked the old you!
-You were a great debater and powerful to boot, but now you're... this!"
+You were a great debater and powerful, tactical fighter, but now you're... this!"
 Slowly, she shook her head.
 "You're like that one clingy person everyone befriends because they felt sorry for them.
 Most of them get over that clingy stage overtime."

 Everyone cautiously leaned in, holding their breaths.
 Some of them knew what she was talking about, though they held their tongues about it.
 The fire beast frowned some more, then pointed at himself.
 "Have I gotten over it?"

 A vein throbbed in her temple.
 "Weren't you listening to a word I said?" she snarled.
 "See, this is what I'm talking about, Entei!
 You don't listen, not anymore!
 If only you hadn't made that turn, we wouldn't be having this argument, now would we?"

 The two siblings stared each other down for a few moments until Suicune huffed, tossed her mane, and headed further down the tunnel.
 Entei remained glued where he was, eyes showing signs he was gazing off into space to push the awful feeling away temporarily, but he couldn't hide his sadness.
 Mew shivered where she was as did the other Legendaries, unsure what to do to lighten up the tension.
 Slowly, they followed after the North Wind, shooting the silent beast a sympathetic glance on passing.
 Latias moved to give him a hug, even encouraged him to continue walking.
 Deoxys, as much as he wanted to speak out about it all, possibly even tell off Suicune or crack a joke, decided to let it go, muttering to himself it wasn't worth it.
 (Cresselia patted him on the back much to the slight surprise of him and Darkrai.)